ARMmbed/yotta/docs/reference/commands.md

 `YOTTA_PREFIX`, and the links in that directory are then picked up by subsequent `yotta link <modulename>` commands.

-On linux this defaults to `/usr/local`, and on windows to `%PROGRAMFILES/yotta`.
+On linux this defaults to `/usr/local`, and on windows to the python installation directory (normally `c:\Python27`).
 To change this directory (e.g. to make yotta link things into your home directory), set the `YOTTA_PREFIX` environment variable.

 <a name="yotta-link-target"></a>